Tuwaiq-Data-Science-Bootcamp-V3/Bootcamp-Project-3-Data-Visualization/README.md

 - Use the following dataset.
     - https://www.kaggle.com/datasets/reemamuhammed/riyadh-villas-aqar

+3 Hisham
+3 Albandri
+3 Faris

 - EDA
     - Apply the essential EDA steps: head, shape, info, describe, and missing values.
+(Faris)
     - Apply the additional EDA steps based on your dataset needs.
+(All)

 - Data Visualization
     - Drive meaningful insights (at least 10 different charts).
+3(Albandri)  3(Faris) 3(Hisham)
-    - Apply chart format include:
+    - Apply chart format including:
-    - Choose a specific style for your charts.
+    - Choose a specific style for your charts.**
-        - Apply one color palette from your choice on all charts.
+        - Apply one color palette from your choice on all charts.**
-        - Use the title, x-y labels, font size, figure size, and legends.
+        - Use the title, x-y labels, font size, figure size, and legends.**
 - Create an interactive dashboard using Plotly.
+(Hisham)

 - Report your final conclusion and findings in one page (readme markdown file).
     - Team members.
     - Introduction (problem, objectives)